-For the six-month period ended June 30, 2019, the Fund incurred \$964 in brokerage commissions with Invesco Capital Markets, Inc., an affiliate of the Adviser and IDI. for portfolio transactions executed on behalf of the Fund.
+For the six months ended June 30, 2019, the Fund incurred \$390 in brokerage commissions with Invesco Capital Markets, Inc., an affiliate of the Adviser and IDI, for portfolio transactions executed on behalf of the Fund.

 Certain officers and trustees of the Trust are officers and directors of the Adviser, IIS and/or IDI.